hdShang/arxiv-daily/docs/cs-CV/2025-09-11/papers/250909130v2-all-pet-a-low-resource-and-low-shot-pet-foundation-model-in-projecti.md

 ---
 layout: default
-title: ALL-PET: A Low-resource and Low-shot PET Foundation Model in Projection Domain
+title: "ALL-PET: A Low-resource and Low-shot PET Foundation Model in Projection Domain"
 ---

 # ALL-PET: A Low-resource and Low-shot PET Foundation Model in Projection Domain